 A friend is one that knows you as you are, understands where you have been, accepts what you have become, and still, gently allows you to grow.

-In life have a friend that is like a mirror and shadow; Mirror doesn't lie and shadow never leaves.
+I have a friend that's like a mirror and shadow; Mirrors don't lie and shadows never leave.

 If we would build on a sure foundation in friendship, we must love friends for their sake rather than for our own.

 Each friend represents a world in us, a world possibly not born until they arrive, and it is only by this meeting that a new world is born.

 A good friend who points out mistakes and imperfections and rebukes evil is to be respected as if he reveals a secret of hidden treasure.